 Pre-Planning You May Have Done (example: you already own a burial plot) | Type & Location of Service | Related Events (example: Memorial Service, Wake, Shiva) | Officiant | Pallbearers | Eulogies | Readings/Prayers/Music | People You Want To Attend (this can be general or include a specific guest list)

-- Get It Done: Everplans “Burial, Cremation, Or Donation” section
+- Get It Done: Everplans “What I Want Done With My Body” section

 Reap The Benefits

 Never leave are benefits you earned throughout your life -- often through your job or service in the military -- on the table.
 Share the relevant info with your family or else the things you worked so hard for could disappear into a bureaucratic void.
 Here are the types of benefits to organize and share:

 Pensions | Social Security | Military | Disability | Other Annuities or Benefits (example: Child or Spousal Support, Longevity Insurance, Lottery or Prize, Reverse Mortgage, Legal Settlement)

 - Dig Deeper: Organize All Your Benefits And Pensions Information

 The Greatest Gift Of All